Operational geomechanical monitoring in Morsleben

 1. Height monitoring above ground

 Above ground in the vicinity of the Morsleben repository, there are around 300 reference points that are regularly checked by mine surveyors for height changes at ground level.
 The survey network covers an area of 35 square kilometres and comes to a total length of just under 93 kilometres.
 The mine surveyors compare the results of their regular measurements in order to draw conclusions regarding movements of the ground.
-In Morsleben, the rate of movement has been so low for decades that it was possible to define a change in the monitoring cycle in 2020 – in future, the full height network will only be monitored every four years.
+In Morsleben, the rate of movement has been so low for decades that it was possible to define a change in the monitoring cycle in 2020 – in the future, the full height network will only be monitored every four years.
 In the meantime, the mine surveyors will measure a smaller network every second year.
 This network only covers the area in which the largest movements are known to take place.
 The results will be precisely documented and incorporated into the mine plans of the Morsleben repository.

 2. Height monitoring underground